 Not at this early stage.

-It is really important to do everything you can to not pop a pimple when it is still forming.
-It will just continue to form and often end up much worse.
+It ‘s important to do everything you can to not pop a pimple when it is still forming, because it won’t stop forming even if you squeeze, it will just end up much worse.

 See this page for important details on popping a pimple the right way.